wlsntrn03/portfolio/README.md

 Deployed via [Vercel](https://vercel.com).

-# 🛠 Installation and Setup Instructions
+## Installation and Setup Instructions

 1. Fork and clone this repository.
-You will need NodeJs and Git installed on your machine.
+You will need Node.js and Git installed on your machine.

 2. Installation: `npm install`